DanielPickens/KubeSheet/README.md

 cobra init --package-name kubewrap
 ```

-It will initialize the “kubewrap” project with cobra as the library.
+It will initialize the kubewrap project with cobra as the library.

 # Set up minikube